MindRove/NaviFlame/README.md

 # NaviFlame
 MindRove's middle-sized AI system for detecting hand and finger motions from wearable sensor data.

 The NaviFlame implements a pipeline for recording, fine-tuning, and performing real-time inference of gesture-based inputs using a MindRove device.
-The system incorporates signal processing, feature extraction, SVM-based classification, and real-time visualization.
+The system incorporates signal processing, feature extraction, SVM/MLP-based classification, and real-time visualization.

 ## Features
 - Record gestures with EMG data from the MindRove device.
-- Fine-tune an SVM model for user.
+- Fine-tune an SVM/MLP model for user.
 - Real-time inference and display of gesture predictions.
 - A Unity-based application that visualizes data sent from `NaviFlame` via a socket.